-If a merger had occurred, effective as of December 31, 2014, the value of the accelerated options to our executive officers would have been: \$4.3 million, \$3.5 million, \$1.4 million and \$3.3 million to Dr. Mills, Mr. Davis, Mr. Moore, and Mr. Baity, respectively, calculated as the sum for each individual of the products of the (i) the difference between the exercise price of each option deemed accelerated and the fair market value of our common stock on December 31, 2014 multiplied by (ii) the number of shares deemed accelerated under the applicable option.
+If a merger had occurred, effective as of December 31, 2015, the value of the accelerated options to our executive officers would have been: \$3.3 million, \$0, \$1.3 million and \$2.0 million to Mr. Davis, Dr. Stankovic,

+Mr. Moore, and Mr. Baity, respectively, calculated as the sum for each individual of the products of the (i) the difference between the exercise price of each option deemed accelerated and the fair market value of our common stock on December 31, 2015 multiplied by (ii) the number of shares deemed accelerated under the applicable option.

-2013 change in control severance benefit plan
+Amended and restated change in control severance benefit plan

-In 2013, the Compensation Committee of our Board of Directors, acting pursuant to authority delegated to it by our Board of Directors, adopted the ACADIA Pharmaceuticals Inc. Change in Control Severance Benefit Plan (the "Severance Plan").
+In 2013, the Compensation Committee of our Board of Directors, acting pursuant to authority delegated to it by our Board of Directors, adopted the ACADIA Pharmaceuticals Inc. Change in Control Severance Benefit Plan.
+The CIC Plan adopted in December 2015 amends and restates the Change in Control Severance Benefit Plan that was effective as of March 11, 2013.
 In adopting the plan, the Board considered the benefit to the Company and its stockholders in providing incentives for management continuity in the event of a merger for the Company (as described above under-Effect of change in control on stock option awards).
-In reviewing the terms of the Severance Plan, the Compensation Committee and the Board reviewed information about the practices of other companies in the health care industry.
-The Severance Plan could also be used for new members of management that are hired as the Company grows and the Compensation Committee believes that it will assist with recruiting in this regard.
-Messrs.
-Moore and Davis were added to the Severance Plan upon joining the Company in August 2013 and July 2014, respectively.
+In reviewing the terms of the CIC Plan, the Compensation Committee and the Board reviewed information about the practices of other companies in the health care industry.
+The CIC Plan will also be used for new members of management that are hired as the Company grows and the Compensation Committee believes that it will assist with recruiting in this regard.